andreasmalik/VSCodeSnippets/README.md

 Open VSCode and select "Code" -> "Preferences" -> "User Snippets" and paste the content of the javascript.json file in it.

 Save the file.

-## Todo

-* Documentation with all commands as a table in README.md.

 ##License